bseverino/node-api-challenge/README.md

 - [x] What can the API return to help clients know if a request was successful?
     - To help a client know if a request was successful, the API can send a response message.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+    - We can create different routes to retrieve and interact with resources.

 ## Minimum Viable Product